Doerys/Portfolio/3_Projects/Tinykinesis/Tinykinesis.md

 I was also able to set up a save and respawn system based on checkpoints.
 This involved creating a Level Manager using Game Instance and Game Save to store player data and the state of game elements that could be “destroyed” by the player, in order to make them appear (or not) in the level after a respawn.

+Finally, I was able to work with artists to implement feedbacks designed to clarify gameplay or AI behavior, such as animations (using Animation Blueprints) for the player avatar and monsters, as well as user interface elements (using Widget Blueprint) animated in real time.
+To this end, I also programmed camera effects (shakes, post-processing, etc.).

+_Here's an example of feedbacks implemented in the game._

 ### __Documents, Presentations & 2D Art__

 In order to present our concept, research and work, we frequently had to create documents and slide presentations.
 My job was to __establish the structure of the presentation, the chaptering, the argumentation and the layout of the elements__ in the documents/presentations.
 The presentation involved __creating templates__ using Google Slides.